ShaliniMurali03/JAVA/JsonComparatordemo/demo/README.md

-Import First and Second JSON File in your local desktop for the comparison.
+Import First and Second JSON File for sample in your local desktop for the comparison.

 Open Command Prompt,